 How to choose your practitioner?

-Establishing care with a new acupuncturist can sometimes be daunting, so here are some things for you to consider in making your choice.
+Establishing care with a new practitioner can sometimes be daunting, so here are some things for you to consider in making your choice.

 A&A is a collaborative practice in which we share our experiences and perspectives with each other to ensure the very best care for each of our patients.
 Our practice is not only about acupuncture – we have extensive training in a variety of modalities (see Our Services).
 We will use modalities best suited for your wellness goals and will do whatever it takes to enable you to feel better quickly.
 We consider it a great honor to assist our patients along their wellness paths and work together to ensure they have all the resources needed to succeed.

-A wonderful benefit to being a patient at our clinic is that after establishing care with A&A, you may see either of our practitioners without incurring additional ‘new patient fees’.
-We are not competitive and love to collaborate on patient care.
-In addition, establishing care with both practitioners will enable you to feel comfortable scheduling appointments with either of us for any urgent or acute care needs.
+A wonderful benefit to being a patient at our clinic is that after establishing care with A&A, you may see any of our practitioners without incurring additional ‘new patient fees’.
+We love to collaborate on patient care.
+In addition, establishing care with multiple practitioners will enable you to feel comfortable scheduling appointments with any of us for any urgent or acute care needs.

 Another important thing to consider is the style of acupuncture offered.
 Most people don’t realize there are a wide variety of acupuncture styles, schools, and lineages.
 This is similar to learning different languages.
 Each style aims to communicate with the body to promote or restore health and wellness.
 No one is better than the other, but each have elements that are unique.
 What is important is to gain a fluency in the language(s) you speak.
 Read more about this here.

 The biggest difference that you will notice as a patient between styles is the needling style and stimulation achieved.
 Since everyone has preferences with regards to pain sensitivity and stimulation, the style your acupuncturist practices can have an impact on whether the treatment resonates with you.
 Therefore, matching your preferences with acupuncture style is essential.

 What styles do we practice?